What Makes Up An Industrial Safety Gate?

 Works In Either Orientation

-There is clearly a right direction when installing the safety gate.
+There is clearly a right direction when installing the industrial safety gate.
 It most easily determined by the stickers or writing oriented right side up.

 Why Doesn’t It Have A Latch?